|Value||Standard value of $6,000, for one year (exceptional applicants may be offered this scholarship at a higher value and a longer tenure)|

 All applications for Entrance Scholarships are done through eVision, the University's student management system.
 In order to apply for a scholarship, you will be required to go through the first stages of enrolment at the University of Otago to access the Entrance Scholarship online application.

-- For exceptional applicants, this scholarship will be awarded at a higher value in year one.
+- For exceptional applicants, this scholarship will be awarded at a higher value and a longer tenure.

 - A written request received from the student, outlining why they would like some leniency in the GPA requirement.
 It is recommended that this request is received by 31 January.